Erişilebilirlik

 Learning Beyond the Classroom

-The event proceeded with high participation and interactive engagement, allowing participants to experience foreign languages as a practical tool for communication.
-Supported by the European Union, the "Language Festival" contributed to students' self-confidence and self-expression.
-It stands as a prime example of an applied approach that takes language learning beyond the traditional classroom setting.
+The event was held with strong participation and active engagement, allowing participants to experience foreign languages as practical tools for communication.
+Supported by the European Union, the Language Festival contributed to students’ self-confidence and self-expression while offering an applied example of language learning beyond the traditional classroom setting.

 Fotoğraflar